Category:235 Preliminary Plans

 The NEPA process must conclude, resulting in FHWA approval of a CE, Finding of No Significant Impact (FONSI), or a Record of Decision (ROD), prior to approval of the preliminary plan for any project.
 The process to obtain this approval is described in EPG 127.14 National Environmental Policy Act (NEPA) Classification Documents.

-The district completes a written request for environmental services (RES) and submits a hard copy or e-mails an electronic copy to each of the recipients listed on the form with the approved preliminary plan.
+The district completes an electronic request for environmental services (RES) at each project development milestone, or at least at the Location/Conceptual state and final design (see EPG 127.1.1.2 Process).
 Submission of the RES at this stage will enable earlier initiation of cultural resource compliance procedures and possibly prevent future project delays.

 The letter of transmittal shall contain the following information: